-- 1. Welcomes the ongoing and continuous work of the Court in implementing and monitoring its Revised Strategy in relation to victims1 and its report2 on the matter, as was requested by the Assembly at its eleventh session; - 2.
+- 1. Welcomes the ongoing and continuous work of the Court in implementing and monitoring its Revised Strategy in relation to victims and welcomes the Court's intention to review such a strategy once the judicial cycle be finished, if necessary; - 2.
 Recalls its concerns about the difficulty the Court has encountered, on some occasions, in processing applications from victims seeking to participate in proceedings, and notes the efforts of the Court to ensure that such a process impacts positively on the effective implementation and protection of the rights and interests of victims under the Rome Statute; - 3.
-Reaffirms the need to review the system for victims to apply to participate in proceedings, in order to ensure the sustainability, effectiveness and efficiency of the system, including any necessary amendment to the legal framework, while preserving the rights of victims under the Rome Statute and calls upon the Court to explore ways to harmonize the application process for victims to participate in the proceedings before the Court, and in consultation with all relevant stakeholders; - 4.
-Takes note with appreciation of all the efforts to enhance the efficiency and effectiveness of victim participation, and invites the Bureau to explore, in consultation with the Court, the need for possible amendments to the legal framework for the participation of victims in the proceedings;
+Reaffirms the need to review, in 2015, the system for victims to apply to participate in proceedings, in order to ensure the sustainability, effectiveness and efficiency of the system, including any necessary amendment to the legal framework, while preserving the rights of victims under the Rome Statute and, aiming at legal certainty and predictability for parties and participants and for the planning of the Court and the Trust Fund for Victims, calls upon the Court to explore ways to harmonize the application process for victims to participate in the proceedings before the Court, and in consultation with all relevant stakeholders;

-20-E-060514
+32 20-E-100315